Prof Tim Ibell - Chairman of The Structural Awards Judging Panel

 Su is a Professor of Structural Engineering and Dean of Research for the Faculty of Engineering and Physical Science, at Queen’s University Belfast.
 She is passionate about inspiring structural design creativity in the next generation of structural engineers.

 Su has close links with the local engineering profession through successful Knowledge Transfer Partnership (KTP), and one of her KTPs was awarded the UK Overall Best KTP out of 1000 eligible Partnerships.
 Su was elected as Vice-President of the International Society for Structural Health Monitoring of Intelligent Infrastructure (ISHMII) in 2016.

-Peter is founder and President of Terrell Group Consulting Engineers.
+Peter is Chairman of the Board of the Institution of Structural Engineers.
+He is founder and President of Terrell Group Consulting Engineers.
 After early years with Ove Arup, Peter set up as sole practitioner in 1982 in Paris, building a practice that is today recognised as one of the leading structural engineering consultancies in France, with over 100 employees.